predis/predis/.augment/commands/update-command.md

 After completing implementation tasks:

-- Create all test files specified in the plan
+- Check supported version for changes in specification, ensure integration tests are skipped for older Redis versions.
-- Implement all test cases mentioned
+- Update existing tests if specification has changed
-- Check supported version in the specification, ensure integration tests are skipped for older Redis versions
+- Implement new test cases if mentioned
 - Follow the testing approach outlined
 - Ensure tests cover edge cases